Logo Icon

 1. B x C = 18

-B and C can hold values from 0-9 only; looking at the possible combinations, BC can be 92( or 29) or 63(or 36).
+B and C can only hold values from 0-9; considering the possible combinations, BC can be 92( or 29) or 63(or 36).

-Hence the answer is 7920.
+Hence, the answer is 7920.

 Time required for the fast one to cover one complete round = tf = 300/3x